Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Experimental Results

-\paragraph{Ablation studies.} \emph{Our experimental settings in the prequel, including configurations on the training and test sets, CNN architectures and loss terms for image inpainting and interpolation mostly comply with those in~\cite{Gao2017}}.
-However, we notice that some different settings might also be popular.
-For example, one may prefer generating images with $ I_x + (1-M) \odot \hat{I}_y$ rather than using $\hat{I}_y$ directly.
-We compare our DL-Nets with competitive models in such scenario and the restoration results are evaluated as below in Table~\ref{tab:celeba_ii_combined} and~\ref{tab:celeba_it_combined}.
+Our experimental settings in the previous subsection, including configurations on the training and test sets, CNN architectures, and loss terms for image inpainting and interpolation mostly comply with those in prior related work~\cite{Gao2017}.
+Note that some different settings might also be popular in the task of image inpainting.
+For example, since only part of the original images is missing, one may consider using $ I_x + (1-M) \odot \hat{I}_y$ rather than using $\hat{I}_y$ directly as the reconstruction result.
+We compared our DL-Nets with competitive models in such a setting, and the restoration results were evaluated and reported in Table~\ref{tab:celeba_ii_combined} and~\ref{tab:celeba_it_combined}.
 Apparently, our method still outperforms its competitors on both tasks.

-We are aware that there might exist different choices for the formulation of $\mathcal L_{rec}$ for training inpainting networks and it is worthwhile mentioning that our method generalizes to those cases.
-In addition to the one derived in Eqn.~(\ref{eq:3.5}), researchers~\cite{Pathak2016, Yu2018} also propose to enlarge inpainting blocks by 7 pixels and penalize $10\times$ more on the boundary regions for encouraging perceptual consistency.
-As shown in Table 10 in our supp., the superiority of our DL-Net holds.
+We know that there might exist some other choices for the formulation of $\mathcal L_{rec}$ for training inpainting networks, and our method directly generalizes to those cases.
+In addition to the one derived in Eqn.~(\ref{eq:3.5}), some researchers~\cite{Pathak2016, Yu2018} also proposed to enlarge the inpainting blocks by 7 pixels during training and penalize $10\times$ more on the boundary regions for encouraging perceptual consistency.
+As shown in Table~\ref{tab:celeba_ii_apx}, the superiority of our DL-Net holds.

 One may observe and consider it a bit surprising that our method even achieves better results than specifically trained references on certain degradation levels.
-For instance, ``Autoencoder ($s=20$, centered)'' is slightly worse than the DL-Net model even when tested with centered $20\times 20$ regions.
+For instance, ``Autoencoder ($s=20$, centered)'' is slightly worse than DL-Net even when tested with centered $20\times 20$ regions.
 Also, the ``Autoencoder (Default)'' interpolation model does not depict superior performance to our DL-Net when 75\% of the pixels are indeed removed.
 We believe this is partially because some insightful knowledge extracted from the size and location information of the blank regions facilitates the image restoration process~\cite{Zhang2018}.
 Two other plausible explanations are training samples of benefit from more flexible degradations and the probably enlarged network capacity owing to a recursive $h$.